Harold L. Ickes: Pauley dispute

 Although Ickes stayed on in President Harry S. Truman's cabinet after Roosevelt died in April 1945, he resigned from office within a year.
 In February 1946, Truman nominated Edwin W. Pauley to be Secretary of the Navy.
 Pauley was the former Democratic Party national treasurer.
-He once suggested to Ickes that $300,000 in campaign funds could be raised if Ickes would drop his fight for title to oil-rich offshore lands.
+He once suggested to Ickes that $300,000 (equal to $ today) in campaign funds could be raised if Ickes would drop his fight for title to oil-rich offshore lands.
 Ickes testified to this during Pauley's Senate confirmation hearing.
 This led to a heated confrontation with Truman, who suggested that Ickes' memory might have been faulty.

 Ickes wrote a 2,000-word letter of resignation, which read in part: "I don't care to stay in an Administration where I am expected to commit perjury for the sake of the party....
 I do not have a reputation for dealing recklessly with the truth."
 Truman accepted his resignation and gave Ickes three days to vacate his office.
 Soon afterward, Pauley declined the nomination.

 After government

 Ickes had bought a working farm, Headwaters Farm, near Olney, Maryland, in 1937.
 His wife Jane managed the farm and Ickes grew flowers as a hobby.
 President Roosevelt spent occasional weekends there before the establishment of "Shangri-La", the presidential retreat now known as Camp David.

 After he resigned from the Cabinet in 1946, Ickes retired to his farm but remained active on the political scene, working as a syndicated columnist.
 In December 1945, Ickes accepted the position of executive chairman of the newly founded Independent Citizens Committee of the Arts, Sciences, and Professions (ICCASP), a group that criticized Truman's lack of fidelity to FDR's principles.
 A thousand people attended the hotel banquet that celebrated his appointment.
 He resigned on February 13, 1946, unhappy with the organization's failure to pay him the agreed-upon salary and unwilling to support the organization of a new political party to support Henry Wallace's presidential race.
-He died in 1952.
+He died in 1952 and is buried in the graveyard of Sandy Spring Monthly Meeting of the Religious Society of Friends (Quakers).